Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

 where

 The denominator of $\sigma$ vanishes only at the two-fold within $\overline{\Sigma}_{sl}$.
 System \eqref{slidingEqns} is therefore singular at $q$.
-But we can re-parameterize time by multiplying the sliding vector field by $\vert X^-f(x,0,z)-X^+f(x,0,z)\vert$ to obtain the following \textit{desingularized} sliding equations within $\Sigma_{sl}^-$:
+But we can re-parameterize time by multiplying the sliding vector field by $\vert X^-f(x,0,z)-X^+f(x,0,z)\vert$ to obtain the following \textit{desingularized} sliding equations within $\breve \Sigma_{sl}^-$:

-This transformation slows down time near the two-fold and \eqref{slidingVectorField} is now well-defined at $q$, which is, in fact, an equilibrium of \eqref{slidingVectorField}.
-Furthermore, the orbits of \eqref{slidingVectorField} coincide with the orbits of \eqref{slidingEqns} within $\Sigma_{sl}^+$; one only has to reverse the direction of time for them to agree as trajectories.
-We may therefore study \eqref{slidingVectorField} instead of \eqref{slidingEqns} within $\Sigma_{sl}\cup \{q\}$.
+See also \cite{krihog,filippov1988differential}.
+With respect to the new time in \eqref{slidingVectorField}, $(x,z)=0$ is now an equilibrium.
+Furthermore, the orbits of \eqref{slidingVectorField} coincide with the orbits of \eqref{slidingEqns} within $\Sigma_{sl}^+$; one only has to reverse the direction of time for them to agree as trajectories. \ed{This process of \textit{desingularization}, through time-parametrisation, will be used in different versions throughout the manuscript. }